Ask Trillian, our AI assistant

 - Decentralised data storage (e.g. FIL)

-- Decentralised finance “DeFi” enabler (e.g. Maker or GMX)
+- Decentralised finance “DeFi” enabler (e.g. Maker or AAVE)

 - Digital cash (e.g. Dash or Litecoin)